bruvellu/terebratalia-wnts/wnt.md

 The “Wnt code” is an analogy to the “Hox code”, a reference to the fact that the combinatorial expression of nested Hox domains determines the positional identities of tissues along an axis [@Hunt1991-xa].
 Initial evidence for a “Wnt code” came from the staggered expression of Wnt genes along the tail bud of amphioxus and body axis of sea anemone embryos [@Schubert2001-cp; @Kusserow2005-xd].
 Since then, the term “code” or “landscape” has been used to refer to the putative combinatorial mechanism by which Wnt signaling may pattern tissues during development [@Guder2006-fu; @Janssen2010-dc; @Holstein2012-ec; @Holstein2022-er].
-However, while the Hox combinatorial expression and their associated anteroposterior fates is relatively conserved among bilaterians [@McGinnis1992-qj; @Garcia-Fernandez2005-zl], it remains unclear whether specific combinations of Wnt domains always give rise to specific developmental outcomes, and whether this “Wnt code” is evolutionarily conserved.

-A “Wnt code” is more challenging to solve than its Hox counterpart.
+However, the “Wnt code” is more challenging to solve compared to its Hox counterpart.
 Wnt pathways are non-linear signaling cascades [@Van_Amerongen2009-wk] where the signaling output depends not only on the presence of a specific ligand, but also on the specific receptor context, as well as in the local presence of different antagonists and pathway modulators [@Mikels2006-ha; @Van_Amerongen2008-oo; @Niehrs2012-ku].
 Moreover, this combinatorial network of interactions regulates not only cell fate, but can also directly trigger cell behaviors which drive embryo morphogenesis.
 Therefore, uncovering the “Wnt code” requires comprehensive analyses of Wnt signaling components throughout development.
+And while the Hox combinatorial expression and their associated anteroposterior fates is relatively conserved among bilaterians [@McGinnis1992-qj; @Garcia-Fernandez2005-zl], it remains unclear whether specific combinations of Wnt domains always give rise to specific developmental outcomes, and whether this “Wnt code” is evolutionarily conserved.

 Our data reveals that specific Wnt--Frizzled combinations associated with the apical lobe subdivision in the brachiopod *T. transversa* are conserved in other aboral/anterior end of other animals.
 The anterior region of the brachiopod apical lobe expresses no Wnt ligands, the receptor *fz5/8*, and the putative antagonists *sfrp1/2/5* and *dkk5*, while the base of the apical lobe expresses several Wnt ligands including *wnt8*, the receptor *fz4* and none of the investigated antagonists (@fig:ligands2, !@fig:doubles, and {@fig:summary}A).